solliancenet/MCW-MLOps/Hands-on lab/HOL step-by step - MLOps.md

     ![Provide Working Directory](media/39.png)

+Please review the code in `aml_service/deploy.py`.
+This step will read the `eval_info.json` and if the evaluation step recommended to deploy the new trained model, it will deploy the new model to production in an **Azure Kubernetes Service (AKS)** cluster.

 ### Task 8: Define Deployment Trigger

 1. Navigate to **Pipeline** tab, and select **Pre-deployment conditions** for the `Deploy & Test` stage